Wow! English and the Philippines

 However, because the Philippines is a third-world country, many of our Asian neighbors are skeptical about our English ability.

-In my next blog, I will briefly discuss the history of the Philippines, why English is our second official language, and why the Philippines it's good to study English here.
+In my next blog, I will briefly discuss the history of the Philippines, why English is our second official language, and why it's good to study English here.

 Studying English in the Philippines--Why It's The Best For All Levels